The extension is intended to provide greater certainty for employers, allowing a degree of planning for the future. … Read more

 If you are using standard software, then the set-up is not likely to be eligible in itself.
 However, if the software is used in order to achieve the aesthetic finish within an eligible project, the set up time could be directly contributing to the resolution of technological uncertainties.
 Therefore, when preparing a claim it is worthwhile reviewing which support teams are assisting your architects to undertake the eligible work.

-The fine line between eligible and non-eligible work causes considerable confusion for architects when preparing an R&D tax credits claim.
+The fine line between eligible and non-eligible work causes considerable confusion for architects when preparing an R&D tax credits claim, and claimants could be caught out in HMRC’s compliance checks.
 We recommend that you carefully examine each project undertaken rather making high-level assumptions and seek advice on complex projects to ensure that you’re preparing maximised claims, but are also aligned with the HMRC guidelines to avoid enquiry.